Zhenyu0521/Udacity-A-B-Testing-Final-Project/README.md

 The unit of diversion is a cookie, although if the student enrolls in the free trial, they are tracked by user-id from that point forward.
 The same user-id cannot enroll in the free trial twice.
 For users that do not enroll, their user-id is not tracked in the experiment, even if they were signed in when they visited the course overview page.

+## 2. Choosing Metrics

+### 2.1 Invariant Metrics

+* **Number of cookies:** number of unique cookies to view the course overview page.
+* **Number of clicks:** number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is trigger).
+* **Click-through-probability:** number of unique cookies to click the "Start free trial" button divided by number of unique cookies to view the course overview page.

+### 2.2 Variant Metrics

+* **Gross conversion:** number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button.
+* **Retention:** number of user-ids to remain enrolled past the 14-day boundary (andthus make at least one payment) divided by number of user-ids to complete checkout.
+* **Net conversion:** number of user-ids to remain enrolled past the 14-dayboundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button.

+### 2.3 Measuing Variability